 The overall cost

 Overall, if you have water damage in your home, you can expect to pay between $1,100 and $4,500.
 However, this represents only a ‘typical range,’ meaning that, in some extreme circumstances, your bill can come in outside of this range.
+A lot of times, home insurance will pay for this.

 Price per square foot